-3.4.4.
+3.2.10.
 Such practice can more fully represent the diverse insights and concerns of the Christian community, can draw out and better use the gifts of church members and ministers, and can facilitate a sharing of responsibility, pastoral support, and theological insights.
 Collaborative teamwork is therefore encouraged in all aspects of the Methodist Church's life, and it is the context in which the recommendations of this report are situated.

-3.5.
+3.3.
 Pastoral charge

-- 3.5.1.
-For many years presbyters have been deployed within Circuits by being identified with one or more Local Church.
+- 3.3.1.
+For many years presbyters have been deployed within Circuits by being identified with one or more Local Church(es).
 Some Circuits, however, now deploy presbyters differently, for example according to particular gifts or with responsibility for a particular area (such as one of the four areas of Our Calling).
-Concerns about the effects of having fewer presbyters and the different ways in which some presbyters are now deployed within Circuits have prompted questions and highlighted misunderstandings about the concept of pastoral charge. - 3.5.2.
-In Standing Orders, pastoral charge is defined thus: - "Pastoral charge in a Circuit is exercised by those presbyters in the active work who are appointed by the Conference to that Circuit; sharing with others, in the courts of the church and individually, the exercise of the particular responsibilities and ministries involved, they have oversight on behalf of the Conference of the worship, pastoral care and mission policy of the Circuit and its constituent Local Churches in accordance with Methodist discipline."22 - 3.5.3.
-Pastoral charge in a Circuit is therefore something that is always shared by the presbyters in the active work, and how those presbyters together exercise pastoral charge may vary.
-It is clear that there is a common misunderstanding that pastoral charge refers to the relationship between a particular presbyter and a Local Church or several Local Churches.
-It will therefore be helpful for there to be some further reflection on the concept of pastoral charge and this will be reported to the 2021 Conference.
+Concerns about the effects of having fewer presbyters and the different ways in which some presbyters are now deployed within Circuits have prompted questions and highlighted misunderstandings about the concept of pastoral charge. - 3.3.2.
+In Standing Orders, pastoral charge is defined thus:

+"Pastoral charge in a Circuit is exercised by those presbyters in the active work who are appointed by the Conference to that Circuit; sharing with others, in the courts of the church and individually, the exercise of the particular responsibilities and ministries involved, they have oversight on behalf of the Conference of the worship, pastoral care and mission policy of the Circuit and its constituent Local Churches in accordance with Methodist discipline."17